thdaraujo/text-search-algorithms/README.md

 text-search-algorithms
 ======================

-Text-search algorithms implementation and tests.
+Patern-search algorithms implementation and tests.
+They are the following: Brute-force, Knuth-Morris-Pratt, Boyer-Moore and Rabin-Karp.